Paul Verhoeven's unrealized projects: Houdini

 On July 10, 1997, it was reported that Verhoeven was in negotiations to direct a film about the mysterious life of Harry Houdini with Tom Cruise to star in the film for Columbia Pictures.
 The script was written by Stephen J. Rivele and Christopher Wilkinson.
 Ang Lee became attached in his place by summer the following year.

 Official Assassins

 On August 5, 1998, Verhoeven struck a deal to develop and direct Official Assassins for Phoenix Pictures and Kingsgate Films.
 Set in post-World War II Berlin, the project was loosely based on Capt.
 Peter Mason's non-fiction account of the same title about his intelligence activities for the British government.
-Chris Bertolini was scripting the film.
-On June 14, 2002, Verhoeven confirmed that Official Assassins had been cancelled indefinitely, "It's very critical of the U.S. government and I had to stop casting because nobody wanted to do it."
+Chris Bertolini was to write the film.
+On June 14, 2002, Verhoeven confirmed that Official Assassins had been cancelled indefinitely: "It's very critical of the U.S. government and I had to stop casting because nobody wanted to do it".